You’ve got a fantastic idea for a story. You even know which publication or website it’s perfect for.

 Smaller websites and publications may not publish a masthead.
 One of the best ways to find otherwise-unlisted editors is through Twitter, since users often list their place of employment in their bios.
 In Twitter’s search tool, type in the word “editor” plus the @handle of the publication you’re targeting.

-Once you’ve figured out which editor to pitch your story to, how the heck do you find his email address?
+Once you’ve figured out which editor to pitch your story to, you’re well on your way!
+But how the heck do you find that person’s email address?

 And remember, while most of us stick to the search box on Google’s homepage, the search engine offers many more ways to find what you’re looking for.
 If you really want to milk Google for all it’s worth, try these advanced tips for using Google search from Lifehacker.

-If you don’t have this Gmail extension, you’re missing out.
-It shows the LinkedIn and Twitter profile of whoever you’re emailing right in the sidebar of your Gmail account, which is useful for brand building and general networking — and pure gold for finding email addresses.
+This used to be called Rapportive before it was acquired by LinkedIn.
+Now there’s both a free and premium version.
+The Gmail extension shows the social media profiles of whoever you’re emailing right in the sidebar of your Gmail account, which is useful for brand building and general networking — and pure gold for finding email addresses.

 9. Find the editor’s colleagues